panzerdp/dmitripavlutin.com/content/posts/097-fetch-async-await/index.md

 `fetch()` rejects only if a request cannot be made or a response cannot be retrieved.
 Often it happens because of network problems: no internet connection, host not found, the server is not responding to requests.

-Fortuntately, `response.ok` property let's you separate successfull from unsuccessfull http requests.
+Fortunately, `response.ok` the property lets you separate successful from unsuccessful HTTP requests.
 The property is set to `true` only if the response has status from `200` to `299` inclusive.

 In the above example, the `response.ok` property is `false` because the response has status `404`.